 WEEDS IN THE GARDEN …

-This disappointment has since been justified by rock historians; compiled explanations of our sound and style go something like this: The amalgamation of folk rock, power punk, and alternative rock, is said to be the legacy of the MM.
-None of those categories existed in the mid 60s, and while the Machine was geared to be counter-culture friendly, they were also among the first to crank sonic distortion that killed flying geese: the sound is still being investigated, rediscovered, and replicated by generations past and present.
+This disappointment has since been justified by rock historians; compiled explanations of our sound and style go something like this: The amalgamation of folk rock, power punk, and alternative rock, is said to be the legacy of The Music Machine.
+None of those categories existed in the mid 60s, and while The Music Machine was geared to be counter-culture friendly, they were also among the first to crank sonic distortion that killed flying geese: the sound is still being investigated, rediscovered, and replicated by generations past and present.

-We did countless national TV appearances on American Bandstand, Where The Action Is, Shindig, etc., and because the Machine were the first to wear all black, dye their hair black, and wear one black glove, national recognition was swift, potent, and prestigious.
+We did countless national TV appearances on American Bandstand, Where The Action Is, Shindig, et cetera, and because The Music Machine were the first to wear all black, dye their hair black, and wear one black glove, national recognition was swift, potent, and prestigious.
 The all-black image solidified the Machine’s unity; the gloved hand represented the group, the gloveless hand, the individual.

 It may be frying a feather to note that, from the 70’s on, people wearing all black — and dying their hair — is about as common as a chicken sandwich.

 Where did you play?